Overview

 New York City is continuing to build out the sewer systems in their jurisdiction, therefore none of the five Boroughs (Bronx, Brooklyn, Manhattan, Queens, or Staten Island) are eligible for the State Septic Replacement Program.
 Sewering is the best solution to improve water quality.
 People with properties on septic systems or are considering installation of septic systems are encouraged to reach out to New York City Department Environmental Protection to see what options are available.
 Below is the NYCDEP link for more information.

-Forms for County Use
+Forms for Official County Use

 Counties which have identified priority areas will have received the following forms or letters for their use.
 However, they are also available here for their convenience.
 Clicking these links will take you off the EFC website.

-Other Funding Sources Available in Select Counties
+Other Funding Sources Available

 The Suffolk County Septic Improvement Program provides up to $10,000 base grant.
 There is also up to an additional $10,000 that can be awarded to a grantee that installs a pressurized shallow drain field leaching system ($5,000) and/or toward the unit installation for low to moderate incomes eligible applicants ($5,000).
 Suffolk County also has low interest loans of up to $10,000 through the Community Development Corporation of Long Island.
 Additionally, Southampton, East Hampton and Shelter Island provide Community Preservation Funds.